Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Topological Data Analysis Background

 \subsection{Naive Hypothesis Test for Persistence Images}

 For the vectorized persistence diagrams in Euclidean space, we can measure the differences by comparing the mean values of vectors.
-We consider testing the difference between two groups of spaces ($\mathcal{X}_1$ and $\mathcal{X}_2$) for simplicity.
+We consider testing the difference between two groups of spaces ($\mathcal{S}_1$ and $\mathcal{S}_2$) for simplicity.
 It is straightforward to generalize the approach to more than two groups, similar to the transition from t-tests to ANOVA.
-Assume that $n_1$ and $n_2$ persistence diagrams are obtained from $\mathcal{X}_1$ and $\mathcal{X}_2$, respectively.
-Let $x_{(j,k)}^{i}$ be the $i$th element of group $j$'s $k$th persistence image, where $i\in \{ 1, \cdots, m \}$, $j=1,2$, and $k\in \{ 1, \cdots, n_j \}$.
-Also, let $\mu_j^i=E_{k}(x^i_{(j,k)})$ be the mean of the $i$th element of group $j$'s persistence images.
+Assume that $n_1$ and $n_2$ persistence diagrams are obtained from $\mathcal{S}_1$ and $\mathcal{S}_2$, respectively, and represented as persistence images of $m\times m$ pixels.
+Let $x_{(j,k)}^{i}$ be the value of the $i$th pixel of group $j$'s $k$th persistence image, where $i\in \{ 1, \cdots, m^2 \}$, $j=1,2$, and $k\in \{ 1, \cdots, n_j \}$.
+Also, let $\mu_j^i=E_{k}(x^i_{(j,k)})$ be the mean of the $i$th pixel of group $j$'s persistence images.
 Then, the hypotheses for testing differences between two persistence images are

 However, it is not appropriate to implement these naive hypotheses directly.
 First, not all areas of the persistence images are equally interesting.
-There will most likely be multiple elements with a mean close to zero in both groups just because they are far from the diagonal or are in otherwise sparse regions.
-Second, the elements are not independent.
-The persistence image uses a smoothing function, so nearby elements can be dependent.
+There will most likely be multiple pixels with a mean close to zero in both groups just because they are far from the diagonal or are in otherwise sparse regions.
+Second, the pixels are not independent.
+The persistence image uses a smoothing function, so nearby pixels become dependent.